dav72/fedex/README.md

 503	|Service Unavailable - The service is temporary unavailable (e.g. scheduled Platform Maintenance).
 Try again later.

 ------------------------------------------------------------------------------------------------------------------
-[TrackingMore](https://www.trackingmore.com) offers multiple carrier solutions.
+[USPS Tracker App](https://usps-track.us) offers multiple carrier solutions.
 Developers can get tracking results from 410+ couriers by integrating trackingmore API.
 Use FedEx Tracking API of Trackingmore allows eCommerce developers in any sizes to add package tracking function easily.
-Use [FedEx Tracking API](https://www.trackingmore.com/fedex-tracking.html) to:
+Use [FedEx Tracking API](https://usps-track.us/fedex/) to:

    *   Get FedEx realtime tracking info of muti-carriers in one integration
    *   Provide FedEx shipment tracking experience like Amazon